 This is an EXPERIMENTAL DEMO APP for Medical Professionals.
 This DEMO produce a sub-optimal performance for the images of non-medical professionals.
 The results obtained with this program are for research purpose only.

 ** THIS DEMO CANNOT CONFIRM THAT THE SUBMITTED IMAGE IS NOT A SKIN CANCER.
 Approximately 10% of skin cancer can be missed if diagnosis is made based on clinical photography alone.
 Using the Edinburgh dataset, the model showed 90.4% sensitivity and 89.9% specificity for malignancy prediction at the high-sensitive threshold (cf) 80.3% sensitivity and 96.5% specificity at the specific threshold).
-The Top-1, 3, and 5 accuracy of this algorithm were 60.1%, 81.7%, and 88.7%.
+The Top-1, 3, and 5 accuracy of this algorithm using the Edinburgh dataset (1300 images; 10 tumorous disorders) were 60.1%, 81.7%, and 88.7%.